What is CapCut, and how do you use it?

 Wrapping up on CapCut

-CapCut is free, diverse, and pretty powerful.
-Now that you’ve learned the basics, it’s time to get out there and start cutting your own content on the app.
+CapCut is accessible, diverse, and worth exploring.
+Now that you’ve learned the basics, it’s time to start cutting your own content on the app.

-Whether you’re slicing up twenty-second snippets for TikTok or building an epic podcast empire, Epidemic Sound’s got you covered.
+Whether you’re slicing up twenty-second snippets for TikTok or building a podcast empire, Epidemic Sound’s got the music covered.

 Our catalog is high-quality, affordable, and safe.
-Our subscriptions go beyond royalty-free music, removing the headache of licensing and freeing you up to do what you do best.
+Subscriptions go beyond royalty-free music, removing the headache of licensing and freeing you up to do what you do best.

-You can enjoy the safety of our license hand-in-hand with our massive catalog of 50,000 tracks, covering just about every genre you can think of.
-You’ll also gain unlimited access to advanced search functions, AI tools, and soundtracking features — finding the right sound’s never been easier.
+You can enjoy the safety of our license hand-in-hand with our massive catalog of 55,000 tracks, covering just about every genre you can think of.
+You’ll also gain unlimited access to advanced search functions, smart tools, and soundtracking features — finding the right sound’s never been easier.

 It’s better than royalty-free.
 It’s worry-free.
 Get started with Epidemic Sound below.